AJGreaves/familyhub/testing.md

 #### log In Page

-- Go to the log in page, confirm that the login form is displayed correctly.
+- Go to the log in page, confirm that the log in form is displayed correctly.

 - Try to log in with a username that do not exist in the database, confirm that the alert modal is launched to inform the user that **no account with this username or email address** is registered to FamilyHub.